dashincubator/dash-incubator-app/rules.md

 This comment alerts the user that the relevant tasks were reserved and provides the admin’s proof to claim their % of the task(s) reward once they are awarded.

-The admin must also assign the user to the tasks in the Specification Tasks checklist, which will show the task as reserved on the Incubator website.
+> The admin must also assign the user to the tasks in the relevant Trello checklist, so that the task is no longer shown as unreserved on the Incubator website.

 ### 4.3.5 Task Claims